psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 And that was his only requiem.

-"Now, Bill Huggins," said one of the bearers; " Hast thee got the stake ?"
+"Now, Bill Huggins," said one of the bearers; " Hast thee got the stake?"

-"Iss, Iss," replied Huggins, a wane brutal-looking labourer; " Here he be !"
+"Iss, Iss," replied Huggins, a wane brutal-looking labourer; " Here he be!"

-"What be this stake for ?" inquired a boy.
+"What be this stake for?" inquired a boy.

 "Why, to drive drow him, to be sure, or else he'd walk and bite people in their beds, and then every one of 'em would walk in their turn, and a pretty time Ross would have of it! "